HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability

-To calculate persistent homology, we first calculate a pairwise distance matrix for the activation point cloud.
-We utilize multiple distance metrics in order to draw different interpretations of the network.
-We then we perform the filtration process on this distance matrix.
-Since HOLE focuses exclusively on $H_0$ (connected components), we only need to track the clusters, so we compute the filtration up to simplicial dimension~1 (edges suffice to merge components), tracking how clusters form and merge across scales. \Cref{fig:ph_illustration} illustrates this process on a synthetic three-class point cloud.
+To calculate persistent homology, we first compute a pairwise distance matrix for the activation point cloud using a chosen distance metric (discussed in \cref{subsec:distance-metrics}).
+We then perform the filtration process on this distance matrix.
+Since HOLE focuses exclusively on $H_0$ (connected components), we only need to compute the filtration up to simplicial dimension~1 (edges suffice to merge components), tracking how clusters form and merge across scales. \Cref{fig:ph_illustration} illustrates this process on a synthetic three-class point cloud.

-\subsection{Distance Metrics to Highlight Features}
+\subsubsection{Distance Metrics to Highlight Features}

-The distance metric is a crucial component of the filtration process.
-Each distance metric reveals a different geometric and semantic aspect of the learned representations. \cref{fig:mds_and_heatmap_comparison} shows the effects of the different distance metrics on synthetically generated data.

-\textit{Euclidean Distance}, or $\ell_2$-norm, is $d_{\ell_2}(x_i, x_j) = \|x_i - x_j\|_2$.
-This metric preserves absolute magnitudes and is sensitive to overall activation scale, making it suitable for analyzing how strongly neurons activate for different inputs.

-\textit{Cosine Distance} is $d_c(x_i, x_j) = 1 - \frac{x_i \cdot x_j}{\|x_i\| \|x_j\|}$, focusing on directional similarity while being invariant to magnitude.
-It is particularly effective for identifying semantic similarities when networks encode class information through consistent activation orientations.

-\textit{Mahalanobis Distance}, $d_m(x_i, x_j) = \sqrt{(x_i - x_j)^T \Sigma^{-1} (x_i - x_j)}$, incorporates covariance structure, accounting for feature correlations and anisotropic scaling.
-It can reveal cluster structures emerging from learned feature correlations and highlights how networks organize related concepts.